calico32/cc-1-hello-world/README.md

 PORT=1234
 ```

+4. build the project with `yarn build`
-4. start the bot by either running `yarn dev` or `yarn build && yarn start`
+5. start the webserver with `yarn start`
    1. docker files availble: you can run `docker build .` to build an image and
       `docker run -p <port>:<port> <image id>` to start it
+6. navigate to http://localhost:PORT for cats